[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 Tested: From July 2008 (used regularly since the test).
 Sunup compatible: Yes

 This headlamp was the best dynamo headlamp from mid 2008 to fall 2010.
 It's still an excellent choice but there are other options that are about as good.
 The Edelux, since ca. end of 2009, has a different reflector which has a longer beam (good) but also a big hotspot (very bad!) so in my view it's not as good any more as the one I tested.
+New beamshots of the original and version with later reflector to come to compare with the Edelux II, once I have the Edelux 2 and when the weather allows beamshots (dry roads).

 Tested: From 22 October 2010 (used regularly since the test) Sunup compatible: Yes